Radomyr-kh/lifecycle-task/README.md

 ## Task1

-Create component in ./app/Task1/index.js.
-It should send request to backend using `Fetch API` and then render "block#1" with received data (Look at ./server/index.js!
-You can find some list to use in the task).
+Create a component in ./app/Task1/index.js.
+It should send a request to the backend using `Fetch API` and then render the received data (Look at ./server/index.js for the list to use in the task).

 ![](screenshots/Screenshot1.png)

-Component should show "block#2" while waiting response.
+The component should show "Loading..." while waiting for the response.
 ![](screenshots/Screenshot2.png)

 1. Install dependencies